oliver-almaraz/jetson_face_recognition_audible/README.md

                 engine.runAndWait()
 ```
 ## That's it!
-We can now test our program running:
+We can now test our program running (it will take a minute to load):
 ```
 $ python3 ~/jetson_face_recognition_audible/jetson_face_recognition_audible.py
 ```